-These creamy mashed potatoes combine cauliflower, truffle and parmesan for a unique twist on a traditional dish.
+These creamy mashed potatoes combine cauliflower, truffle and parmesan for a unique twist on a traditional side dish.

 For several weeks there have been holiday recipes everywhere, and while I’m all for the traditional dishes I usually like to add some type of a twist to make my dishes somewhat unique – especially when it comes to side dishes!

 You’ve probably heard people talk about how mashed cauliflower is just like “real” mashed potatoes, and while I’d say straight up mashed cauliflower is a great alternative to mashed potatoes if you are on a low-carb diet, it’s not quite the same.
 Mashed cauliflower is super healthy, so I decided to combine it with potatoes to create a healthier option that still has the fluffy creamy texture of traditional mashed potatoes!